ddeereAMCHS/1101-Class-Car/README.md

 * Prompt the user for a filename
 * Skip the first line of the file
 * Read in all the lines in this file and store them in an array of Strings
-* Create an array of Cars that is the same size as the String array
+* Create an array of Cars that will hold one more element than the String array
 * For each element in the array of Strings, split it on commas, trim the values, and create a Car object with those values that you then store in the array of Cars
+* For the last element in the Car array, create a Car object with the default constructor
+  * Prompt the user to enter values for each data member and then use the setter methods to assign those values to the Car object
 * Prompt the user for a double
   * This will be the distance to be traveled
 * For each Car: